sdercolin/vlabeler/README.md

 check [LabelerConf.kt](src/jvmMain/kotlin/com/sdercolin/vlabeler/model/LabelerConf.kt) and make sure you understand the content before you edit them.

-If you want to edit the labels for a singing voice generation software which is not supported by `vLabeler`, instead of requesting for development supporting that software, you can create a labeler to make it work. (it requires some knowledge of the coding though).
+If you want to edit the labels for a singing voice generation software that is not supported by `vLabeler`, instead of requesting development supporting that software, you can create a labeler to make it work. (it requires some knowledge of the coding though).
 After you put a new labeler file under the directory and restart the application, it will be available in the `New Project` page.
 You can distribute the labelers created by yourself to other users.
-You are also welcomed to submit your labeler files to our project to make it built-in.
+You are also welcome to submit your labeler files to our project to make it built-in.

 You can import/delete/disable labelers in `Settings` -> `Labelers...`.